Why is Hungary waging a campaign against George Soros?

-The Hungarian government has launched a campaign that vilifies billionaire investor George Saunders as a threat to national security.
+The Hungarian government has launched a campaign that vilifies billionaire investor George Soros as a threat to national security.

 The official campaign includes posters and billboards in major cities that depict the Hungarian-born Jew next to the slogan, "Let's not allow Soros to have the last laugh!"